tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.1 Introduction to Validation (non-normative)

 A set of Test validation data accompanies the BDQ Core Test descriptors.
-This data is intended for implementers to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
+These data are intended for implementers to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
 Each Test specification could be graphed as a flow chart with several paths, the Test validation data are intended to cover each node and each path within each Test specification with at least a single case.
 These data are however, not exhaustive unit tests covering large numbers of edge cases, but rather a minimal set of tests for expected behaviors.

 The Test validation data are organized as two flat CSV files.
 Each row in each file is intended for the single validation of a single Test.
 The file has columns identifying the Test, the input data, the expected Response.status, Response.result, an example Response.comment, parameter values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms are empty for a given Test.

 The Test validation records are all fragmentary flat Darwin Core (Wieczorek et al. 2012) Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular validation.
 The validation records are all fragmentary, consisting of a mixture of real and artificial data with most of the records being synthetic.
 The validation data are a set of 1191 records, with about 10 validation cases for each Test.
 The set of rows for a particular Test are designed to validate that an implementation of that particular Test performs as expected against the specification.
-This data set is referred to as the 'Test Validation Data'.
+This dataset is referred to as the 'Test Validation Data'.
 The set of about 10 validation records for each Test are designed to exercise all of the decision pathways in the specification of the Test.

 ### 8.1.1 DataID as a validation data record identifier (normative)

-Test validation data rows SHOULD be uniquely identified within the validation data set with a dataID.
+Test validation data rows SHOULD be uniquely identified within the validation dataset with a dataID.

 Additional Test records can be readily generated or adapted from real data using the following template based on the specifications below.
 In consideration of the community, the dataID values MUST uniquely identify a validation case for each additional Test data record and the resulting data added to the GitHub repository.